DD2431 Machine Learning 6.0 credits

 so that they will be able to

-• understand the principles, advantages, limitations and possible applications of machine learning
+• explain the principles, advantages, limitations such as overfitting and possible applications of machine learning

 • identify and apply the appropriate machine learning technique to classification, pattern recognition, optimization and decision problems.